thephpleague/commonmark-extras/CONTRIBUTING.md

 ## New Extensions & Features

-New extensions and features should adhere to the following guidelines:
+New extensions and features will only be considered if they meet all of the following criteria:

-1. No external dependencies.
-Only plain PHP code is allowed.
+1. The extension/feature is bundled as a standalone extension, preferably under the PHP League.
-2. Avoid recommended dependencies.
-If you really need something, mention it in the PR and we'll consider your request.
+2. External dependencies should be avoided where possible - use plain PHP code and common extensions.
-3. Contributions must have a common use case which other people may find useful.
+3. Contributions must have a common use case found in other flavors of Markdown like GFM which other people may find useful.

 ## Pull Requests